adinhodovic/kubernetes-events-mixin/README.md

-# Prometheus Monitoring Mixin for OpenCost
+# Prometheus Monitoring Mixin for Kubernetes Events

-A set of Grafana dashboards and Prometheus alerts for OpenCost.
+A set of Grafana dashboards and Prometheus alerts for Kubernetes Events.

 ## How to use